shieldworks/aegis/docs/README.md

 Add to docs that during the docs and source code you can see VSecM as an acronym for VMware Secrets Manager for Cloud-Native Apps

+Add your VMware user name to the list of accounts that can sign-off the commit.
+You need to sign off changes with that one.
 ```

 [endorsements]: https://vsecm.com/endorsements/ "Endorsements"